neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 The algorithms are applied to the model during training, so they offer the best possible recovery of accuracy.
 However, they do require additional training time and hyperparameter tuning to achieve the best results.

-Generally, Training-Aware Experiments result in a 6-12x speedup with minimal accuracy loss.
+Generally, Training-Aware Experiments result in a 6–12x speedup with minimal accuracy loss.
 They are ideal when you have the time to train a model, have a custom model, or want to achieve the best possible accuracy.

 ### Training-Aware CLI Quickstart

 Now that you understand what a Training-Aware Experiment is and the benefits, including the best possible recovery of accuracy for an optimized model, you can now use the CLI to effectively run a Training-Aware Experiment.

-Before you run a Training-Aware Experiment, confirm you are logged into the Sparsify CLI.
+Before you run a Training-Aware Experiment, confirm you are logged in to the Sparsify CLI.
 For instructions on Installation and Setup, review the [Sparsify Install and Setup Section](READMEsection.com) in the Sparsify README.

 Training-Aware Experiments use the following general command: